bhalcha13813/IPF-Brewery-API/README.md

 # IPF-Brewery-API

-Brewery API is used to add update retrieve Breweries, Bars, Beers, map Bar-Beers & map Brewery-Beers
+Brewery API is used to add/update/retrieve Breweries, Bars, Beers, map Bar-Beers & map Brewery-Beers

 ## Framework
 This API is written in Dot Net Core 6.0